-The Motor warranty is void if damage occurs from contaminated air or lack of lubrication.
+The Motor warranty is void if damage occurs from contaminated air supply or contaminated hydraulic fluid.

 If the Clamshell is operated in such a manner that the Tool Blocks collect debris while cutting, the Tool Blocks and the Feed Screws should be cleaned after each cutting operation.